 In the past, there have been certain instances of delays in filing statutory form such as AOC-4 CFS, as per the reporting requirements under the Companies Act, which have been subsequently filed by payment of an additional fee as specified by RoC.
 Also, in the e-forms MGT-7 and SH-7 there has been clerical error in mentioning the date of meeting.
-No show-cause notice in respect to the above has been received by our Company till date and except as stated in this Draft Red Herring Prospectus, no penalty or fine has been imposed by any regulatory authority in respect to the same.
+However, Board of Directors of our Company has taken the note of the said discrepancies found in the statutory forms and our Company has refiled form MGT-7, with payment of the applicable additional fee, These clerical errors were not substantial in nature and the concerned ROC has not issued any show-cause notice in respect to the above has been received by our Company till date and except as stated in this Prospectus, no penalty or fine has been imposed by any regulatory authority in respect to the same.
+The said documents can be retrieved at the registered office of our Company.
 It cannot be assured, that there will not be such instances in the future, or our Company will not commit any further delays or defaults in relation to its reporting requirements, or any penalty or fine will not be imposed by any regulatory authority in respect to the same.
 The happening of such event may cause a material effect on our results of operations and financial position of our company.